 3# Bunkers del Carmel Viewpoint

 I probably shouldn’t even be telling you this one, but hey this is your reward for being cool enough to read Urban Travel Blog (hint: you might want to subscribe for more such rewards!).
 A trip up to Bunkers del Carmel is the best way to see out the sunset in Barcelona, and whilst the dilapidated old military hideout is a sorry sight, the views over the city are nothing else but spectacular.
-Somehow the the hill is the perfect elevation to gaze over the metropolis, just high enough to gauge its scale but not so high it becomes an abstract equation.
+The hill is the perfect elevation to gaze over the metropolis, just high enough to gauge its scale but not so high it becomes an abstract equation.
 Do as the locals do and take a picnic and enjoy the city fade to orange and then indigo and black.
 Like all good secrets, it takes a bit of uncovering, especially as many taxi drivers won’t know exactly where to go.
 However if you ask your cabbie to drop you off at Restaurante Las Delicias in Carmel, address Carrer Muhlberg 1 you can easily hike up the rest.
 (Update: this is no longer quite as secret it used to be when I first starting going several years back.
 So expect a bit of a crowd of Erasmus kids and hip travellers… still a great atmosphere!).

 4# The Summer Street Parties